mobibyte/momonote/BIOL 1441/Lesson 4.md

 • ADP has 2 phosphate groups, so it has *some* energy
 • ADP is made when the cell uses the energy in ATP (by removing one of its phosphate groups)

-9. Explain what happens during redox reactions.
+**9. Explain what happens during redox reactions.**
+Redox is a type of chemical reaction in which the oxidation states of a reactant change.
+Oxidation is the loss of electrons or an increase in the oxidation state.
+Reduction is the gain of electrons or a decrease in the oxidation state.

 10. Write the overall chemical equation for cellular respiration.
 11. Identify the location where each step of